mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 }
 {% endhighlight %}

-The method above generates a random value, between 1000 and 5000 (1 and 5 seconds).
-This value is send to *setTimeout()* method.
+The function above receives 3 arguments: an ID (used to identify the process), an two callbacks, one for success and other for error.

-After the timeout is complete, the callback is called.
+It generates a random value, between 1000 and 5000 (1 and 5 seconds).
+This value is then send to *setTimeout()* method.

-If the time generate was less than 4000 (4 seconds), success callback is invoked.
+After the timeout is complete, the appropriate callback is called: if the time generate was less than 4000 (4 seconds), success callback is invoked.
 Otherwise, error callback is invoked.

-So, we call this time consuming method, as below:
+So, calling this time consuming function, as below...

 {% highlight javascript %}
 timeConsumingOperation(0,